Referring Students to the Counseling Center

-- When referring students to Counseling Services, suggest it as a possible resource rather than telling a student to go because he or she "needs help" or is "causing a problem" for others.
+- When referring students to Counseling Services, suggest it as a possible resource rather than telling a student to go because they "need help" or they are "causing a problem" for others.

 - Present the Counseling Center as a resource used by over a thousand students each year.